emscripten-core/emscripten/docs/process.md

 3. Run `make install EMSCRIPTEN_SITE=\[path-to-a-checkout-of-the-site-repo\]`
 3. Go to the site repo, commit the changes, and push.

+You will need the specific sphinx version installed, which you can do using `pip3 install -r requirements-dev.txt` (depending on your system, you may then need to add `~/.local/bin` to your path, if pip installs to there).

 Updating the `emcc.py` help text